SidharthArya/SidharthArya/AWESOME-STARS.md

 - [dabasajay/Image-Caption-Generator](https://github.com/dabasajay/Image-Caption-Generator) - A neural network to generate captions for an image using CNN and RNN with BEAM Search.
 - [TachibanaYoshino/AnimeGAN](https://github.com/TachibanaYoshino/AnimeGAN) - A Tensorflow implementation of AnimeGAN for fast photo animation  !
 This is the Open source of the paper 「AnimeGAN: a novel lightweight GAN for photo animation」, which uses the GAN framwork to transfo
 - [kholia/OSX-KVM](https://github.com/kholia/OSX-KVM) - Run macOS on QEMU/KVM.
 With OpenCore + Big Sur + Monterey support now!
 Only commercial (paid) support is available now to avoid spammy issues.
 No Mac system is required.
-- [emacs-eaf/emacs-application-framework](https://github.com/emacs-eaf/emacs-application-framework) - A free/libre and open-source extensible framework that revolutionizes the graphical capabilities of Emacs, the key to ultimately Live in Emacs
+- [emacs-eaf/emacs-application-framework](https://github.com/emacs-eaf/emacs-application-framework) - EAF, an extensible framework that revolutionizes the graphical capabilities of Emacs
 - [kornia/kornia](https://github.com/kornia/kornia) - Open Source Differentiable Computer Vision Library
 - [spotify/chartify](https://github.com/spotify/chartify) - Python library that makes it easy for data scientists to create charts.
 - [qtile/qtile](https://github.com/qtile/qtile) - :cookie: A full-featured, hackable tiling window manager written and configured in Python